- Describe developmentally appropriate practice and what it looks like with infants and toddlers.

 Recognizing individual learning styles and planning experiences that account for them supports cognitive development.

 Addressing the Needs of Diverse Learners and Families

 Infants and toddlers with Individualized Family Service Plans (IFSPs) have a specific plan to help them meet personal goals.
-Caregivers should read the IFSP to learn about the child's goals, services, and adaptations.
+Caregivers should read the IFSP to learn about the child’s goals, services, and adaptations.
 Just as each infant and toddler is different, each IFSP is different.
-In general, these children will need changes or adaptations to the curricula, the classroom, and the daily activities.
+In general, these children may need changes or adaptations to the curricula, the classroom, and the daily activities.

 Changes to curricula

 Curriculum should support the development and well-being of all children in a group to foster learning.
 While infants and toddlers may be in different developmental stages, the same curricular activities and materials can be used to help them learn and develop the skills, and concepts that are appropriate for their age and developmental level.
 Consider an activity as simple as building with blocks.
 For young infants, move them near the activity.
 They can be exposed to the language being used, socially engage by observing the actions of their peers, and grasp or mouth a block to explore its features.
 For a toddler, you can extend their learning by helping them to stack the blocks and anticipate what will happen as the structure grows.
 They can discover the best way to organize the blocks, identify colors and shapes, and count the blocks as they are stacked.
 Both children are working on the same activity, but in ways that are meaningful to their individual development.